PavelKriz/PavelKriz.github.io/_posts/2026-04-12-introducing-terrainforge.md

 categories: jekyll update
 cover: /images/terrainforge/terrainforge-title.jpg
 tags: ["WebApp", "Flask", "OpenTopography", "Python", "Docker"]
-introduction: 'Ever wanted to hold a physical model of your favorite mountain range or terrain? **TerrainForge** makes it possible.'
+introduction: 'Creating long wanted fun project in my freetime.
+I always wanted to hold a physical model of mountains I know. **TerrainForge** makes it possible.'
 github: "https://github.com/PavelKriz/TerrainForge"
 ---

 ## What is TerrainForge?

 TerrainForge is a web-based application that transforms topographic data into 3D printable STL meshes.
 Perfect for spatial visualization, educational projects, or creating unique geographical mementos.

+> 🔧: Now it is in alpha, but it will get mature soon

 ![Visualization of the process](/images/terrainforge/process-visualization.jpg)